nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 ---

-### SOCIAL_AUTH_ENABLED

-Default: `False`

-Enables the social auth backend, this setting is required to be enabled to use the Social Auth SSO for authentication:

----

 ### SOCIAL_AUTH_MODULE

 The Social Auth module name, see [the official backend documentation](https://python-social-auth.readthedocs.io/en/latest/backends/index.html#supported-backends) for more information.
 Some common backend module names include: